 Do you or a loved one have a prescription for Home Health Physical Therapy from your primary care physician?
-On Track Physical Therapy and Performance, P.C. does not contract with Medicare patients directly, but we can see patients through our partnership with Feldcare Connects.
-Request Services here to get your Physical therapy started and ask for Blake Russell, MPT for your Physical Therapy needs in the Monterey Bay area.
+On Track Physical Therapy and Performance, P.C. does not contract with Medicare patients directly, but we can see patients through Choice Home Health one of the most respected agencies on the Peninsula.

 It’s tiny joint, but your big toe joint (MTP) can be an important one.
 Yep, you probably don’t often think of your big toe unless you are stubbing it on some concrete path or whacking it on some furniture, but it’s a key joint for balance and locomotion- not to mention running.
 As you push off, your big toe must extend which causes your plantar fascia to tighten which helps to stabilize the foot.
 This rigidity it causes in your foot as it extends is good because it makes a strong lever for propulsion.

 If you do a lot of running, you’ve probably experienced some sort of knee pain at one point or another.
 There can be lots of reasons why your knees hurt…Soft tissue restrictions, joint irritation, spinal alignment, or strength and stability to name a few.
 Often it may be a hip or ankle issue that is contributing to your pain.
 It’s a good idea to get your whole body checked out and even assess your running form to make sure you address the route of the problem rather than the site of the pain.